All Episodes

 We no longer have a democracy.

-What we have here is a whistle stop casino.
+What we have here is a whistle-stop casino.

-They're not counting on the uh on us being suckers.
+They're not counting on us being suckers.

 They know we're suckers.

-They know they can't that we can't stop this.
+They know that we can't stop this.

 Folks, this is literally outrageous.

-Here are the pluses, and here are the minuses.
+Here are the pluses and here are the minuses.

 Then at least we could have had an open and honest, transparent debate with honest politicians and honest editorial writers giving their honest opinions.